700-Calorie a Day - 100calsnacks

 2. Practice Mindful Eating

 Take your time with meals.
 Savor every bite, chew slowly, and avoid distractions like your phone or TV.
 This can help you feel more satisfied with smaller portions.
+Understanding nutrition labels helps you make informed choices—master this skill with our comprehensive food label guide.

 3. De-Stress Regularly